kits-ab/LogLady/README.md

 ### Tools to install

-- Node: version `8.4.0`, newer versions may work as well
+- Node: Use latest version, but version `8.4.0` is confirmed to work
-- npm: version `6.4.1` confirmed to work, older may work, newer should work
+- npm: Use latest version, but version `6.4.1` is confirmed to work
 - VS Code (recommended): Can be used for easy debugging, but other than that any editor works

 ### Setting up your environment